How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 Conclusion

-Flaky tests are not a minor inconvenience — they are a systemic risk to software quality and delivery speed.
-The path to fixing them is the same as fixing any complex bug: reproduce reliably, classify the failure, isolate the cause, and apply a targeted fix.
+Flaky tests are not a minor inconvenience.
+They are a systemic risk to software quality, delivery speed, and team trust.
+The path to fixing them is the same as fixing any complex bug: reproduce reliably, classify the failure, isolate the cause, collect evidence, and apply a targeted fix.